Sample projects¶

 Note

-To connect the I/O signals to specific FPGA pins, you need proper mappings in a constraints file.
+To connect I/O signals to specific FPGA pins, you must use mappings in a constraints file.
 See zynq.xdc

 used in the setup and modify it accordingly.